 You've helped them with so many things in life.
-Now, watching your student find their feet at university can be a time of immense pride for many families.
+Now, helping your student make important life choices about their future can be a time of immense pride for many families.

-For students, it's a time of learning to stand as an adult in the world - to be accountable for their own learning and experiences.
+For students, it's a time of working out what they want out of life and how they can make their dreams a reality.
+While it's true that not all jobs require a university education, increasingly, many professions are looking for further education.
+Choosing a course that your student finds interesting not only increases their employment and earning prospects, but can also lead them into a long-term and satisfying career path.
 Of course, we all want to support them as much as possible.
 We at Deakin will do everything we can to help your student not just adjust, but thrive on the challenges of university.
 Just as we know you will too.

 But if university life is a distant memory, or possibly something you haven't experienced, it can be hard to know how best to guide your student.
 This Parents' Magazine is for you, the parents, guardians, partners and loved ones who will play such a critical role in every student's success.
-Through this magazine, we hope to give you an up-to-date perspective on the exciting journey on which your student is embarking.
+Through this magazine, we hope to give you an up-to-date perspective on the exciting journey on which your student is about to embark.